MrT3313/CodeBrain/Cloud/AWS/_networking/VPC_Virtual-Private-Cloud/README.md

 # Virtual Private Cloud (VPC)

-> a logically separated private network to deploy your resources
+> a logically separated private network to deploy your resources (think fence)

 - a VPC network is subdivided into public & private `subnets`
+- private virtual network
+- launch resources like EC2 instanes inside the VPC
+- isolte and protect resources
+- spans AZs within a region

 ## Internet Gateways